dansand/ResChapter/content/numpy.md

 ## A data science problem

 Our example looks at a real (data) science problem.
 In fact, we are going to to endeavour to _falsify_ a hypothesis.
 We'll try to show that there _are_ predictable patterns in day-to-day stockmarket data, a discovery which would contradict the _efficient market hypothesis_.
 There are a number of statistical analyses and tests that could help with this problem - (for instance we could perform what's called the _runs test_).
-Our workflow will be somewhat simpler though.
-We will focus on try to answer __how often does one days's market value _change_ follows the previous day's _change___.
+Our workflow will be somewhat simpler though: We will try to answer __what is the overall frequency with which one days's market value _change_ follows the previous day's _change___.

 _Remember, this is one example out of a vast number of problems that we could have chosen.
 Don't be lured into thinking that Python is a financial / economics tool.
 The data analysis here is totally general, and very similar problems (i.e. analysis on blocks of numbers) will appear in multiple disciplines._

 First we're going need to meet Numpy, and learn the basics of accessing, and querying structured, numeric data.

 ## Numpy

 What do we mean by structured, numeric data?
-Numpy arrays deal with blocks of numbers, they have dimensions, and shapes.
-The shapes are always 'rectangular', meaning the blocks of numbers look like sequences (1-D), grids (2-D), or (hyper-) voxels (n-D).
+Numpy arrays are tables of numbers.
+The tables of may look like sequences (1-D), grids (2-D), or hyper-grids (n-D).
 In this tutorial we'll deal only with 1-D Numpy arrays, which are just a sequence of numbers stretching along their single axis.
-Thinks of this as a time series, with n values (which we call the elements of the array).
+Think of these data as a time series, with n values (which we call the elements of the array).

 Array Figures here...